 - 5.8.1 Because mission initiatives operating under Bishops' Mission Orders are by definition boundary-crossing, the utmost care needs to be taken in the initial stages to avoid creating frameworks which may lead to dissent and disunity.
 The Measure provides (s 47(6)) for a general consultation with interested parties.
 This would normally include consultation with the Churchwardens and Church Councils of parishes affected.
 The Measure also requires the Bishop to consult specifically with clergy on any proposal to include a provision under s 47(11) (see para 4.4.9 above).
 These consultations require careful thought and detailed planning to ensure that arrangements made under an order will stand the test of time and a change of ministers.
 S 49(2)(f) allows for the inclusion of a provision in the Order for processes and structures to enable such relationships to flourish. - 5.8.2 The patron or patrons of a benefice covered by an Order may also wish not only to be consulted about the setting up of the Order but to be kept in touch with the initiative's work under it, and may be able to contribute practical help and support.
-The Measure deals with their position as regards formal consultation see paras 4.4.4 and 4.4.8 above but an initiative will also need to bear in mind a continuing interest in the initiative from the patron or anyone else connected in the parish. - 5.8.3 As regards worship and services, see paras 5.4.1 10 above.
+The Measure deals with their position as regards formal consultation see paras 4.4.4 and 4.4.8 above but an initiative will also need to bear in mind a continuing interest in the initiative from the patron or anyone else connected in the parish.
+It should likewise bear in mind any continuing interest from a local non-parochial congregation or anyone connected with it. - 5.8.3 As regards worship and services, see paras 5.4.1 10 above.